T-cell acute lymphoblastic leukemia (T-ALL)

 I am writing to share about my son, Aiden, who is our real superhero and has superpowers that shine bright through his love of dance.
 From a very young age, we considered Aiden to be our gifted child.
 He has a free spirit and loves to connect with the world and others in it.
 His parents have taught him to "dream big" and "reach for the stars" and he can do whatever he puts his mind to.

 Aiden is a social butterfly who loves to hang out with his friends and family and had gained 1000s who support him and the journey he has overcome.
 Aiden loves to stay active by celebrating life with his positive energy from karate, swimming, bike riding, singing, and dressing up like superheroes.
-He loves to travel and try new food, he loves new experiences, and attending concerts and theme parks is what makes him smile the most.
+He loves to travel and try new food, and he enjoys new experiences – attending concerts and theme parks is what makes him smile the most.
 Aiden is very talented it seems like he is good at everything he puts his heart into including sports, dancing, and public speaking.